Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it retrieves account details including plan, QR code usage, and feature availability.
-It distinguishes from sibling tools like get_qr_code by focusing on account-level information.
+The description clearly states the tool retrieves account details, including current plan, QR code usage, and feature availability.
+It uses a specific verb ('Get') and resource ('account details'), and the content distinguishes it from sibling tools focused on individual QR codes or scans.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.